bgallenstein/11-27-Dry-Run-Instructions/README.md

 # Automated Retraining

-This module will be used as a starting point for an automated retraining discussion.
+This section will be used as a starting point for an automated retraining discussion.
 There are many different strategies in this space, but almost all of them begin with some form of performance monitoring.
-If the workshop is ahead of schedule, this module gives us a place to experiment until we are out of time.
+If the workshop is ahead of schedule, this section gives us a place to experiment until we are out of time.

 ## Monitor performance with CloudWatch dashboards